navipartner/docs/README.md

 - Code Editor
   It's recommended that you install [Visual Studio Code](https://code.visualstudio.com/) if you wish to use a desktop code editor.
 However, you can also use [our browser editor](https://github.dev/navipartner/docs) if that's your preferred method.
 - Repository access
-  Request contributor access from Gustav or Mikkel Mansa.
+  Request contributor access from Mikkel Mansa.

 ### Procedure